liufeng2317/ADFWI/docs/version-plans/bv1.2-propagator-performance/propagator-performance-master-plan.md

 The benchmark-only custom recurrence is not production-ready.
 Direct replay of the exact observed-pressure receiver upstream preserves outputs/loss exactly but fails raw `vp.grad` parity (`3.63e-4` max abs diff).
 Further work must stay at the formula-level backward-validation stage.
+The smallest local failing case currently identified is a 2-step recurrence with observed-scale receiver pressure upstream; a 1-step case passes exactly.
 ```

 ## Stop Criteria